mardiros/plaster-yaml/README.md

 "file+yaml" = "plaster_yaml:Loader"
 ```

+When developing, using an "editable" install that executes your
-You must run `poetry install` to finalize the registration.
+unpackaged code, `poetry install` must be run to finalize the
+registration.

 ## With setuptools